Nikoleta-v3/Nikoleta-v3/README.md

 ### Hi there 👋 Welcome to my GitHub profile :octocat:

-- 🔭 I’m currently working on the Dynamics of Social Behavior as a postdoc at the [Max Planck for Evolutionary Biology](https://www.evolbio.mpg.de/2169/en).
+- 🔭 I’m currently working on the Discrete Event Simulation team as a research scientist at the [RIKEN Center for Computational Science](https://www.r-ccs.riken.jp/en/).

-- 🌱 I’m currently learning about Evolutionary Dynamics.
+- 🌱 I’m currently learning C++.

 - 🤝 I’m looking to collaborate with passionate people on research software development.

 - 💬 Ask me about best practices when developing research software and all things Python 🐍.

-- 📫 How to reach me: I recomemned contacting me via :email: or Twitter!
+- 📫 How to reach me: I recomemned contacting me via :email: or Bluesky!

 - 😄 Pronouns: she/her ♀️